Lee Hyun-ju (footballer): Club career

-Lee started his career with Tree Mers FC in Ansan, before moving to Pohang to join the Pohang Steelers.

-Move to Germany
+Bayern Munich II

 In January 2022, Lee joined German giants Bayern Munich from Pohang Steelers on a year-long loan deal, with the option to make the deal permanent.
 After impressing with the club's reserve team while on loan, Bayern Munich took up the option to make the deal permanent in August 2022, with Lee signing a deal through 2025.
+He played for the reserve team at the Regionalliga Bayern.

+On 7 July 2023, Lee was loaned to recently promoted 2.
+Bundesliga club Wehen Wiesbaden for the 2023–24 season.
+On 23 June 2024, he extended his contract with Bayern Munich until 2027 and was loaned to another 2.
+Bundesliga club Hannover 96 for the 2024–25 season, with an option to make the move permanent.
+He had performed various roles in Bayern's midfield, whereas he mostly played as a winger at the two clubs.

+Arouca

+On 23 July 2025, Lee moved to Portugal and joined Primeira Liga club Arouca, permanently for an estimated €1.5 million fee.
+The figure was Arouca's highest-ever transfer fee.
+On 9 August, he provided an assist in a 3–1 win over AVS, where he made his Primeira Liga debut.

 International career

 Lee has represented South Korea at various youth levels.
 He was called up to the South Korea Olympic team in September 2022, in preparation for the 2024 Summer Olympics.

+Lee received his first call-up with the South Korea national team for the 2026 FIFA World Cup qualification matches against Kuwait and Palestine on 14 and 19 November 2024, respectively.
+He made his debut against Kuwait.

 Personal life

 Lee has named Joshua Kimmich as a player he idolises, while also crediting Jamal Musiala as a similarly-aged player he looks up to.